 Once your cat hits 7 years of age, it is recommended to increase veterinary visits to every 6 months.
 Just like aging humans, medical conditions in senior cats can arise quickly and without notice, making regular wellness exams very important.
 Annual routine blood work should be run to screen for any metabolic issues and overall organ function.

 If your cat is diagnosed with any illness or chronic condition throughout their lifetime, your veterinarian may recommend a different annual examination or vaccination schedule for them.

 Tips for Bringing Your Cat to the Vet

 Bringing a cat to the vet may not be the easiest task in the world, but there are a few things you can do to help get them there safely and happily:

 Make sure your cat has a comfortable carrier.
 It should be large enough so that they fit comfortably, but not too large where they will feel vulnerable or jostled around in the car ride.
 It is helpful to leave the crate open at home for a couple of weeks before the appointment so that your cat becomes familiar with the equipment.
 You can put their favorite toy or an article of clothing that smells like you in the carrier with them or encourage them into the carrier with a little catnip or treats.
 There are also pheromone sprays that can be used as a calming agent.
-In addition, prop up the bottom of the crate on the car seat with a towel to level out the crate so that your cat doesn’t feel stressed by sitting lopsided.
+In addition, secure your cat’s crate on the floor between the front and back seat or strap it in so that your cat does not get jostled around.